Does Composite Decking Come in 24 Foot Lengths?

-In the UK, slopes and hillside backyards are quite common.
-Building a deck can be tricky in these terrains.
-Fortunately, there are several options that you can do so.
-Here are a few ideas that you can try if you are planning to build a composite decking on your sloping garden.
+In the UK, slopes and hillside gardens are quite common.
+Installing decking can be tricky in these terrains.
+Fortunately, you have several options.
+Here are a few ideas that you can try if you are planning to build decking in your sloping garden.

 For sloping grounds, one of the decking solutions is by building an elevated deck.
-Elevated decks make use of well-designed stairs and railings.
-With proper planning, you can increase your properties’ kerb appeal and make use of your sloping garden space.
+Elevated decking makes use of well-designed stairs and railings.
+With proper planning, you can increase your property’s kerb appeal and make use of your sloping garden space.
 This option is best for hillsides and higher slopes.

-Since elevated decks are often high, you will need to prioritize safety and structural integrity.
+Since elevated decking are often high, you will need to prioritise safety and structural integrity.
 Always follow the guidelines, especially when it comes to designing the stairs and the railings.
 In some cases, you may also need to get planning permission from your local planning authority.
-With an elevated deck, you can transform the space below the deck for any purpose.
+With an elevated deck, you can transform the space below the decking for any purpose.
 You can convert it into a storage area, build a garden, or turn it into another living space.

 Similar to elevated decks, you can also go for multi-level decks.
 The difference between multi-level decking and elevated decking is that the former creates multiple levels instead of just one for the latter.
 If you have a large space to work with, you can make the most of it by sectioning each area for different purposes.
 You can use one level as a dining area and the other for relaxation.